Current Cases

 On August 16, 2018, the Honorable Lucy H. Koh in the U.S. District Court for the Northern District of California granted final approval to a $115 million settlement – the largest data breach settlement in U.S. history – ending claims that Anthem Inc., one of the nation’s largest for-profit managed health care companies, put 78.8 million customers’ personal information, including social security numbers and health data, at risk in a 2015 data breach.

-Andrew N. Friedman, Partner and Co-Chair of Cohen Milstein’s Consumer Protection practice group, is Co-Lead Plaintiffs’ Counsel in this high-profile class action lawsuit against Anthem, Inc.
+Andrew N. Friedman, partner in the Consumer Protection practice group, was Co-Lead Plaintiffs’ Counsel in this high-profile class action lawsuit against Anthem, Inc.

 Case Background